 My preschooler and I have been talking about different things we want to do this summer.
 I wanted to turn our list into a visual representation of what we want the summer to look like.
 Preschoolers love to see accomplishment and have things to look forward to – at least mine do!
 I came up with this idea as a way to “choose” activities for the summer.
 Most activities are free, some cost a little bit, but the idea is to have a bucket of ideas – and to do every single one before Labor Day.
 Some will be used as a reward and others will go into the “What are we going to do today?” category.
 Here’s how we made our Summer Fun Container.

-We started by writing down all the fun things we want to do on a summer fun list (in the shop) like this:
+We started by writing down all the fun things we want to do on a summer fun list

 I typed out our list:

 Cut each event into strips:

 Trader Joe’s coffee container with summery scrapbook paper, glue, stickers, and paper ribbon.